kimestelle/algorithm-visualizer/README.md

 - Refactored DFS logic to align with what was taught in class

 Estelle
-- Set up the initial UI/UX layout and component structure
+- Set up the initial UI/UX layout and prop / graph structure
-- Implemented the initial version of the DFS algorithm
+- Implemented the initial version of the DFS algorithm and Topological Sort
 - Built the algorithm selection and setup panel

 ## How to Run